dylanwaynefoster/100-days-of-code/log.md

 **Thoughts**: The UI is WAY better now and at least intuitive.
 It still isn't what I envisioned.
 I'm going to continue working on it.
 I added a Menu Bar with File menu that includes 'exit'...but I can't get it to fire.
 I need to work on that.
 Also, continue working on Layout Managers until I get that down.

+### Day 8: January 11, 2017

+**Today's Progress**: Added Menu Items About, and Coming Soon to the menu bar.
+I added informational pop-ups for those two with JOption pane.
+Using Action Listeners for those and for the 'Exit' choice which I finally got to work.
+I need to ensure that I really understand what's going on with these, they are a little tricky.

+**Thoughts**: Getting better at actually following the OO logic.
+Need to continue getting better in general and read other people's Java code.